ShayokhShorfuddin/bored/README.md

 * ```getActivityFromPrice()``` // Requests for an activity associated with the provided price.
 Parameter "fixedPrice" is required and must be a double.
 * ```getActivityFromPriceRange()``` // Requests for an activity associated with the provided price range. "minPrice" and "maxPrice" parameters are required and both must be a double.
 * ```getActivityFromAccessibility()``` // Requests for an activity associated with the provided accessibility.
 Parameter "expectedAccessibility" is required and must be a double.
-* ```getActivityFromAccessibilityRange``` // Requests for an activity associated with the provided accessibility range. "minAccessibility" and " maxAccessibility" parameters are required and both must be a double.
+* ```getActivityFromAccessibilityRange()``` // Requests for an activity associated with the provided accessibility range. "minAccessibility" and " maxAccessibility" parameters are required and both must be a double.
+* ```getCustomizedActivity()``` // This function is useful if you are expecting activities that has specific

 ## Code Example